drvinceknight/pfm/nbs/chapters/00-overview/main.md

 Every chapter will have 4 parts:

 - A tutorial: you will be walked through solving a problem.
 You will be specifically told what to do and what to expect.
-- A how to section: this will be a shorter more succint section that will detail how to carry out specific things.
+- A how to section: this will be a shorter more succinct section that will detail how to carry out specific things.
 - A reference section: this will be a section with references to further resources as well as background information about specific things in the chapter.
 - An exercise section: this will be a number of exercises that you can work on.